RayAndrade/CPPstudy/Creational/Builder/intro/script.md

-Here are seven reasons why a C++ programmer would benefit from learning and studying the Builder design pattern:
+Here are some reasons why a C++ programmer would benefit from learning and studying the Builder design pattern:

 1. **Object Creation**: Helps simplify complex object creation, improving code readability and maintainability in C++.